Crisp and Co. Banner Image

 Children

-Grandparents often play an important part in their grandchildren’s live, including helping with childcare and providing emotional support and many other benefits.
-However, when a couple separates, grandparents can lose access to their grandchildren, meaning expert legal advice and support may be required to ensure grandparents’ rights are considered.
+Grandparents often play an important part in their grandchildren’s lives, including helping with childcare and providing emotional support and many other benefits.
+However, when a couple separates, grandparents can lose access to their grandchildren.
+In situations like these, expert legal advice and support may be required to ensure grandparents’ rights are considered.

 Our grandparents’ rights solicitors offer a consultation so we can discuss your circumstances and what you hope to achieve.
 We will then talk you through your potential legal options in plain English so you can have complete confidence when deciding how to move forward.